SI669-classroom-f20/f20-hw3-spookytext-starter/README.md

 1. Accept the GitHub Classroom invitation.
 2. Clone this repo to your local machine.
 3. `cd` into the directory that was created when you cloned the repo (it should be called `hw3-spookytext-<your-github-id>`).
+4. Run `yarn install` to install all dependencies.
 4. Implement `handleChangeText()`, `handleReverseText()`, and `handleReverseColors()`.
 You shouldn't need to change anything else, but you can if you want.
 5. Push your final changes to GitHub before the deadline.
 6. Create a screencast video and submit the link to Canvas before the deadline.